TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

 ✓ built in 409ms
 ```

-* Built package is much smaller than all the dependencies
+Thankfully, the built package is much smaller than all the dependencies in node_modules.
+50KB and four files seems very reasonable.

-* Note hash of content included in package assets - cache busting
+As you might expect, "cache busting" is implemented.
+The payload chunk names include a checksum.
+Whenever we change the app and rebuild, the name will change if the contents has changed.
+This in turn ensures that browsers will download the new chunk rather than using an older cached copy.
+The fixed entry point of `index.html` needs to be deployed with a cache policy that prevents caching or has a very short TTL.

-* `index.html` is fixed entry point, not cached
+We can test the build before we deploy it using the preview server.

 ```
 % npm run preview